Prunus ilicifolia: Subtaxa

+Additionally, there are two variants, var. ilicifolia and var. occidentalis.

+Etymology

+The similarity of the leaves to those of holly is the source of both the common name "holly-leaved cherry" and the scientific epithet ilicifolia (Ilex [holly]-leaved).

 Distribution and habitat

 Prunus ilicifolia is native to California chaparral and foothill woodlands along the Coast Ranges below 1,600 m.
-Its distribution extends from northern Baja California along the California coast to the northernmost extent of the Coast Ranges, as well as into the desert chaparral areas of the Mojave Desert.
+Its distribution extends from coastal California (from Mendocino County to San Diego County as well as desert chaparral areas of the Mojave Desert) to Baja California and areas of northern Baja California Sur.
+This is the only species of the genus Prunus native to California's Santa Monica Mountains, which divide the Los Angeles Basin from the San Fernando Valley.

 In chaparral communities, it tends to inhabit north-facing slopes, erosion channels, or other moist, cool sites.
-This is the only species of the genus Prunus native to California's Santa Monica Mountains, which divide the Los Angeles Basin from the San Fernando Valley.

 It is a persistent member of chaparral communities, being slow-growing but long-lived; common chaparral flora associates are toyon, western poison-oak and coffeeberry.
 In the absence of fire, P. ilicifolia will outlive or outshade surrounding vegetation, making room for seedlings.
 Eventually, it will form extensive stands codominated by scrub oak.